-Our 30, 60, or 90 day program is designed to aid chemically dependent people who require more time and structure to develop the skills and resources necessary to maintain recovery.
+Our program is designed to aid chemically dependent people who require more time and structure to develop the skills and resources necessary to maintain recovery.
 A full treatment schedule consists of daily group therapy, individual counseling, family consults, lectures and workshops, and relapse prevention.

 Clients are given the opportunity to develop an understanding of how to use 12 step sober support.
 Clients are also given the opportunity to begin working on 12 step recovery process while working through the stumbling blocks of early recovery.
 This process is incorporated in the daily structured counseling environment.

 Clients can begin using the 12 step recovery process and work through the stumbling blocks of early recovery, while still in a structured counseling environment.
 Clients are also encouraged to take advantage of other pathways to recovery by using other community based sober supports, such as, Refudge Recovery, celebrate recovery, ex-offenders group, coda, etc.

 At 60 day mark the clients can become eligible for what is called sober support.
 This is when the clients can set up a day in the week, with a sober supportive member in the community to take them to a meeting alone.
 They get an opportunity to fellowship and make connections prior to them leaving.